-We recommend that you organize your survey in the order that is displayed in the screenshot above:
+We recommend that you organise your survey in the order displayed in the screenshot above:

 - First you will have the background questions.
-They will serve as an easy start to get the respondent dedicated to the survey and introduce them to the survey, while you will get the respondent data that you need to analyze your results on group or department levels (for example).
+They will serve to ease the respondent into the survey, while giving you the necessary data you need to analyse your results on group or department levels (for example).

-TIP: We highly recommend you to involve your colleagues and bosses in the questionnaire before you start building it.
-Make sure that everyone involved with your project are satisfied and have signed off on the questions before you start creating your survey inside Netigate.
+TIP: We highly recommend involving your colleagues and any other key stakeholders in planning the questionnaire before you begin building it.
+That way, you can make sure that everyone is satisfied and happy to sign off before you create it in Netigate.

 How do I create my survey?

 - Press “Create a survey“, then “Create a new survey“.
-Or select “Copy a survey” if you have a template that you wish to use.
+Or select “Copy a survey” if you have an existing template that you wish to use.

-- Fill out the information about survey name, survey description (optional), survey start- and end date.
-To complete it, press “Create“.
+- Fill out the survey name, survey description (optional) and the survey start and end dates.
+To continue, press “Create“.

-- You will be directed to the overview of Create and Edit survey.
+- You will be directed to the Create and Edit survey overview.
 You can read more about this here.

-- Create questions by pressing the desired question type in the left hand menu.
+- Create questions by selecting your desired question type in the menu to the left-hand side of the window.
 You can read more about the different question types here.

 - Enter the survey settings to set your desired settings.
 You can read more about survey settings here.